dboddie-canonical-work/disgorged-docs/glossary.rst

 See :ref:`Remote build <remote-build>` for further details.

-.. _glossary-heading--revision:
+.. _glossary-revision:

 revision
 ~~~~~~~~

-A snap’s *revision* is a number assigned by the `Snap Store <glossary-heading--snap-store_>`__ automatically to give each snap a unique identity within and across its channels.
+A snap’s *revision* is a number assigned by the `Snap Store <glossary-snap-store_>`__ automatically to give each snap a unique identity within and across its channels.

 It’s important to note that there is no real concept of higher or lower snap revisions and the current revision of the snap is simply the one that is released onto a channel.